tatecksi/SentinelPlaybooks/Sentinel_Incident_Assignment_Shifts_V2/readme.md

 - The user account will be used in Shifts connector (List all shifts).

-### 4. User account with Log Analytics Reader role
+### 4. User account/Service Principal with Log Analytics Reader role
-- Create or use an existing user account with Log Analytics Reader role on the Azure Sentinel workspace.
+- Create or use an existing user account/Service Principal with Log Analytics Reader role on the Azure Sentinel workspace.

-- The user account will be used in Azure Monitor Logs connector (Run query and list results).
+- The user account/Service Principal will be used in Azure Monitor Logs connector (Run query and list results).

 ### 5. An O365 account to be used to send email notification